adinb/adinb.github.io/_posts/2023-10-15-bootleg-gunpla.md

 Some parts also look really plain with no color separation:

-{% include image.html url="/images/aile-main-body-old.webp" description="So plain" %}
+{% include image.html url="/images/aile-main-body-old.webp" description="So plain." %}

-{% include image.html url="/images/aile-torso-seam.webp" description="Look at the seams" %}
+{% include image.html url="/images/aile-torso-seam.webp" description="Look at the seams!" %}

-{% include image.html url="/images/aile-backpack-part-old.webp" description="Big blob of white plastic" %}
+{% include image.html url="/images/aile-backpack-part-old.webp" description="Big blob of white plastic." %}

 So what is the solution? ~~Get over it, and move on with life~~ Double down and customize the model kit to my liking, of course!